 Mapping the customer journey onto the marketing funnel is crucial if you are to have any success in converting leads into customers.

-The importance of the funnel in marketing cannot be under stated.
+The importance of the funnel in sales and marketing cannot be under stated.

 At any point of engagement with your prospect it is good to ask yourself the question: